 During the formal scoping period, public meetings were held throughout the planning area.
 The results of scoping are summarized in the Scoping Report, which can be found on the Documents & Reports page.

-Based on these scoping comments, the BLM identified 10 issues to be addressed in the Draft RMP and EIS.
+Based on these scoping comments, the BLM identified 10 issues to be addressed in the Proposed RMP and Final EIS.
 These are listed below in alphabetical order.

 Recreation and Visitor Services